livepeer/docs/docs/source/getting_started.rst

     $ tar -xvf livepeer_darwin.tar
     $ mv ./livepeer_darwin/livepeer ./livepeer
     $ mv ./livepeer_darwin/livepeer_cli ./livepeer_cli
-    $ ./livepeer -testnet
+    $ ./livepeer -rinkeby

-This will start a Livepeer node and join the latest Livepeer testnet.
+This will start a Livepeer node running on the Rinkeby Ethereum test network.
 It will ask you to set a password and use this same password to unlock your ETH account.

 .. _fund: